microsoft/AzureTRE/docs/tre-admins/setup-instructions/cicd-pre-deployment-steps.md

 Before you can run the `deploy_tre.yml` workflow there are some one-time configuration steps that we need to do, similar to the Pre-deployment steps for manual deployment.

-!!! tip
-    In some of the steps below, you are asked to configure repository secrets.
-Follow the [GitHub guide](https://docs.github.com/en/actions/security-guides/encrypted-secrets) on creating repository secrets if you are unfamiliar with this step.

 1. Create a service principal for the subscription so that the workflow can provision Azure resources.
 1. Decide on a TRE ID and the location for the Azure resources
 1. Create a Teams WebHook for deployment notifications